pallets-eco/flask-sqlalchemy/CONTRIBUTING.rst

 If there is not an open issue for what you want to submit, prefer opening one for discussion before working on a PR.
-You do not need to open an issue if your change only effects documentation and is only a simple change such as a typo.
+You do not need to open an issue if your change only affects documentation and is only a simple change such as a typo.
 You can work on any issue that doesn't have an open PR linked to it or a maintainer assigned to it.
 These show up in the sidebar.
 No need to ask if you can work on an issue that